Visual

 MSG’s updated visual identity showcases a unique dynamic system (color, patterns, symbol) that captures each category’s charm.

-Dynamic System Pattern
+Dynamic System patterns (Static)

 MSG’s new identity places an emphasis on movement and energy, using the Dynamic System symbols to create unique patterns to capture this.
-Also used throughout various applications and motions.

 Incorrect Usage